 To avoid such problem, ICANN came up with a way to do that without entrusting too much control to any one person.
-ICANN selected seven people to be key holders and gave each one an actual key to Internet.
+ICANN selected seven people to be key holders and gave each one an actual key to the Internet.
 It selected seven more people to be backup keyholders: so total 14 people.
 The physical keys unlock safety deposit boxes stashed around the world.
 Inside those boxes, there are smart key cards.
 If they all combine seven smart key cards together then they will have the “master key.”
-The master key may be a computer code or a password that can be used to access the ICANN database.
+The master key may be computer code or a password that can be used to access the ICANN database.

 The Internet Kill Switch

-An Internet kill switch is the cyber crime and countermeasures concept of activating a single button mechanism to shut down all Internet traffic.
+An Internet kill switch is the cybercrime and countermeasures concept of activating a single button mechanism to shut down all Internet traffic.
 The concept behind such kill switch is to create a single point of control for particular authority in order to ‘shut down the internet to protect it’ from unspecified assailants.
 However, this is not acceptable for anyone to have an Internet Kill Switch in the hand of government.
-It is believed that there are many countries having Internet kill switch which can shut down the entire internet in a country.
+It is believed that there are many countries having an Internet kill switch which can shut down the entire internet in a country.

 We have seen such cases in countries like Pakistan, Iraq, North Korea, Republic of Congo, China, and Egypt etc. Even U.S. government tried to build their own Internet Kill Switch which many organisation claims already exists.
-According to Electronic Privacy Information Center (EPIC):
+According to the Electronic Privacy Information Center (EPIC):